kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 c.
 This License does not cover any trademarks associated with the Database.

-2.4 __Relationship to Contents in the Database__.
+### 2.4 Relationship to Contents in the Database.

 The individual items of the Contents contained in this Database may be covered by other rights, including copyright, patent, data protection, privacy, or personality rights, and this License does not cover any rights (other than Database Rights or in contract) in individual Contents contained in the Database.
 For example, if used on a Database of images (the Contents), this License would not apply to copyright over individual images, which could have their own separate licenses, or one single license covering all of the rights over the images.

 ## 3.0 Rights granted

+### 3.1

-3.1 Subject to the terms and conditions of this License, the Licensor grants to You a worldwide, royalty-free, non-exclusive, terminable (but only under Section 9) license to Use the Database for the duration of any applicable copyright and Database Rights.
+Subject to the terms and conditions of this License, the Licensor grants to You a worldwide, royalty-free, non-exclusive, terminable (but only under Section 9) license to Use the Database for the duration of any applicable copyright and Database Rights.
 These rights explicitly include commercial use, and do not exclude any field of endeavour.
 To the extent possible in the relevant jurisdiction, these rights may be exercised in all media and formats whether now known or created in the future.

 The rights granted cover, for example: